aiegoo/kisec-present/Reporting.md

 ## 8. Appendix

-- 🔍 Payloads used: See `/payloads/graphql-payloads.txt`
+- 🔍 Payloads used: See `https://gist.github.com/aiegoo/2ac371f792996dccd321f9fff93a52b9` as a part of secret gist; request for access.
 - 📊 Slides: See `Gamma Pitch Deck` in `/slides/`
 - 📎 Screenshots: See `/images/` folder for visual proof of tests